shreyabhandarii/Stock-closing-prices-prediction/README.md

  - Problem Type: Predict stock price based on historical data

 **Submission Format**:
- - There are 2 submission inputs required:
 	- Results.csv or Predictions.csv : contains 'Close' price forecast for dates given in Test.csv

-	- .zip file: Contains the following files
-	    - .pptx : explaining your analysis of the training data; your approach, logic & understanding of the problem statement
-	    - .ipynb : source code notebook
+	 - Please explain your analysis of the training data; your approach, logic & understanding of the problem statement and upload your source code notebook

 **About the Evaluation Parameter**:
  - Mean Absolute Error between Predicted & Actual values